wszgrcy/static-injector/readme.md

 # Sync

-- Currently, the synchronization logic has been refactored and modified using `@code recycle/cli` to ensure consistency with the official version of `angular`
+- Currently, the synchronization logic has been refactored and modified using `@code-recycle/cli` to ensure consistency with the official version of `angular`

 # Examples
 - [https://github.com/wszgrcy/static-injector/tree/alpha/test/import](https://github.com/wszgrcy/static-injector/tree/alpha/test/import)